ybgskr12/Reforestation/README.md

-## Why can't a bicycle stand on its own?
-It's two-tired.
+## Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!